 In the early morning of July 11, Verdugo Fire Communications received a notification of an automatic fire alarm at the Mission San Gabriel.
-The San Gabriel Fire Department was dispatched at 4:24 a.m.
-Once at the scene, fire personnel saw fire and smoke emanating from the rear of the sanctuary in the area of the choir loft.
+Firefighters from the San Gabriel Fire Department was dispatched at 4:24 a.m.
+Once at the scene, firefighters saw fire and smoke coming out from the rear of the sanctuary in the area of the choir loft.
 Additional resources were requested and San Gabriel firefighters began an offensive fire attack.

-With the assistance of automatic aid, firefighters attempted to stop the spread of the fire to the altar area and the Mission’s museum.
+With the assistance of automatic aid from surrounding cities, firefighters fought to stop the spread of the fire to the altar area and the Mission’s museum.
 Crews took protective actions to protect historical artifacts from fire, water and smoke damage.
 With five ladder trucks providing the flow of water to the fire, firefighters positioned themselves in nearly every doorway to provide additional water resources to the interior of the church.

 The fire was knocked down at 6:45 a.m.
-Over 80 members and 30 pieces of apparatus from Arcadia, Alhambra, Monrovia, Monterey Park, San Marino and South Pasadena provided assistance to this incident.
-This includes 15 engines, 5 ladder trucks, 6 battalion chiefs, 3 rescue ambulances and 1 air utility were at the scene.
+More than 80 members and 30 pieces of apparatus from Arcadia, Alhambra, Monrovia, Monterey Park, San Marino and South Pasadena provided assistance to this incident - including 15 engines, five ladder trucks, six battalion chiefs, three rescue ambulances and one air utility.

 May 4, 2021: After a multi-agency investigation, investigators charged John David Corey Jr., 57, with two felony counts of arson of an inhabited structure, one count each of arson during a state of emergency, first-degree residential burglary and possession of flammable material.
 The case has been filed by the Los Angeles County District Attorney’s Office.
 Read more here Updates.